The project is comprised of four components:

 Carry out any other duties as required by, and mutually agreed with, your line manager.

-• Institutional and governance structures of Myanmar
+• Knowledge of, or the capacity to acquire an understanding in institutional and governance structures of Myanmar

 • Willingness and capacity to undertake strenuous and/or extended periods of field-based activities